QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

   - For __Glossary properties__, change the settings you did before, or delete the glossary.
   - For __Glossary structures__, manage field names and types for your glossary.

-As a translator, you may not need complex options in __Glossary structures__.
+As a translator, you might not need complex options in __Glossary structures__.
 The default field setup is enough.
 But if you want to know more about setting up field names and types, check out [Structure of glossary](help.smartcat.com/glossaries/properties-and-structure-of-glossary/).

 To add a glossary to a project: